markjnkim/es_mod/03-javascript/content/lesson-1-basics.md

 > **Asset Needed:** insert image of function diagram / notation

-When we _declare_ a function, we use the keyword, `function`, followed by the name we want to give the function.
+When we declare a function, we use the keyword, `function`, followed by the name we want to give the function.
 We named our function, `fight`, because we are creating a Robot Gladiators game.
 We can name our functions anything we want, but best practice is to name them so they describe their functionality.
 For example, we could name our `fight` function `x`, and we might remember what that means, but does it immediately let other developers know what the function does?

 After we name our function, we need to include parentheses.
-This is part of the required function syntax and allows content to be passed into function&mdash;much like the `alert()` function we just used.
-In our case, our function does not need input the same way that the alert does, but the parentheses are required either way.
+This is part of the required function syntax and enables data to be passed into a function&mdash;much like the `alert()` function we just used.
+In our case, our function does not need input the same way that the alert does, but the parentheses are required regardless.

 The _curly braces_, `{ }`, wrap the code that belongs to this function.
 Any code within the braces will be run by the function.
 Any code that is outside will not be run by the function.
-The code between these curly braces are what's known as a code block.
+The code between these curly braces are what's known as a _code block._

-> **Asset Needed:** possible LB explaining brackets/braces, curly braces, etc

 If you haven't yet, save your file and refresh `index.html` in the browser.
 Did you get an alert stating that "The fight has begun!"?
 No. Why?
 We defined our function, but now we need to call it.
 How do we call a function?